SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ### Step 23

 With any kind of transform, you see a short-lived success or error message at the bottom of the screen.

 Trivia: UI designers call this sort of ephemeral popup a “toast”.

 ![][image-23]
 ### Step 24

-Now we’ll create the geo dimension, that we alluded to when copying the VESSELTERMS dimension.To do this, Click the dropdown arrow on the geo-location icon, in the Actions group.Select Coordinates (because we have latitude and longitude dimensions on hand)
+Now we’ll create the geo dimension, that we alluded to when copying the VESSELTERMS dimension.

+To do this, Click the dropdown arrow on the geo-location icon, in the Actions group.

+Select Coordinates (because we have latitude and longitude dimensions on hand)

 ![][image-24]
 ### Step 25

 The smart wrangler will try to guess which dimensions might be latitude and longitude.
-In this case, you might need to assist it with one of the dimensions.Also make sure your dimension is called Location (the default name)
+In this case, you might need to assist it with one of the dimensions.

+Also make sure your dimension is called Location (the default name)

 ![][image-25]
 ### Step 26